Posts

 Critical to the success of any project, at the planning or proposal writing stage, project managers need to ensure that resources are allocated effectively and efficiently.
 Proteus allows you to distribute resources and all their costs and margins over the full span of the project at the planning stage.
 Any successful project depends on a baseline allocation whereby resources are plotted against tasks over time to form a baseline.
 This baseline serves as the reference point against which the project data can be measured during project execution.

-Resources can be anything required to perform tasks- people, software, equipment, facilities, materials, and even costs.
+Resources can be anything required to perform tasks- team members, software, equipment, facilities, materials, and even costs.
 When planning resources in Proteus we catagorise these into three main resource types: team, equipment, and software.
 The WBS provides a detailed overview of the work that needs to be done, and milestones help to keep the project on track, and the resources needed to complete the work- this is the baseline.

 Deadlines help to ensure that work is completed on time, and costs need to be carefully monitored to avoid overspending.
 Because Proteus has been designed to take project teams away from clunky, disconnected spreadsheets, much of the functionality will feel familiar to users.
 Allocation of resources can be distributed and adjusted using drag-and-drop tools and other easy-to-use features.